mattcarlotta/nextjs-ssr-kit/README.md

 ✔️ Pre-configured interactive API.

-Don't want to use a custom Express server?
-No problem, checkout the <a href="https://github.com/mattcarlotta/nextjs-ssr-kit/tree/express">express</a> branch for an all-in-one solution.
+Want to use a custom Express server?
+Checkout the <a href="https://github.com/mattcarlotta/nextjs-ssr-kit/tree/express">express</a> branch.

 ## Project Structure